 Kershaw County court records

-The Clerk of Court in Kershaw County, SC, keeps court records, manages dockets, handles fees and fines, and picks jurors for Civil, Criminal Court, and the Grand Jury.
-They also give support to the judicial system. **Family Court** only takes cash for purge payments.
-Contact the **South Carolina Disbursement Unit** for help with Family Court payments.
-Jurors should park near the courthouse and go to the 3rd-floor main courtroom.
+The Clerk of Court in Kershaw County, SC, holds onto court records and looks after dockets, fees, and fines, while choosing jurors for Civil, Criminal Court, and the Grand Jury.
+They also offer a helping hand to the judicial system.
+Family Court will only accept cash for purge payments.
+To get a hand with Family Court payments, get in touch with the South Carolina Disbursement Unit.
+Jurors should find a spot to park close to the courthouse and head to the main courtroom on the 3rd floor.

 The Clerk’s office does not handle the Summary, Traffic, or Magistrate Court jury.
 No legal advice or record searches are provided, but copies of public records can be obtained at the office.
 Contact specific staff members for more information.